WHO / Mikhail Grigorev

 Building on the first European Programme of Work

-EPW2 will build on the solid progress of the first European Programme of Work, 2020–2025, which has advanced health across 3 core priorities – moving towards universal health coverage, protecting against health emergencies, and promoting health and well-being.
-This has been complemented by 4 flagship initiatives: the Pan-European Mental Health Coalition, Empowerment through Digital Health, the European Immunization Agenda 2030, and Healthier behaviours: incorporating behavioural and cultural insights.
+EPW2 builds on the solid progress of the first European Programme of Work, 2020–2025, which advanced health across 3 core priorities – moving towards universal health coverage, protecting against health emergencies, and promoting health and well-being.
+This was complemented by 4 flagship initiatives: the Pan-European Mental Health Coalition, Empowerment through Digital Health, the European Immunization Agenda 2030, and Healthier behaviours: incorporating behavioural and cultural insights.

-An independent evaluation of the first European Programme of Work is taking place to understand how it has addressed key challenges, including health inequities, ageing populations and the aftermath of the COVID-19 pandemic.
-The findings will highlight lessons from successes and identify areas for improvement, to inform the development of EPW2.
+An independent evaluation of the first European Programme of Work was undertaken to understand how it has addressed key challenges, including health inequities, ageing populations and the aftermath of the COVID-19 pandemic, and the report of this evaluation is forthcoming.
+Initial findings informed the development of EPW2.

 The “Country impact report”, showcasing examples of collaboration from all 53 countries of the WHO European Region, provides further insights into how WHO/Europe has advanced health through delivering the first European Programme of Work.